IS VEGAN DIET HEALTHY FOR THE WHOLE FAMILY?

 - 11 to 18 year old males – 1000mg calcium per day

 Iron is essential for the formation of red blood cells.
 Good sources of iron, such as pulses (including beans), lentils and peas, dark green leafy vegetables (like broccoli, okra, watercress or spring greens), wholemeal bread and flour, nuts, wholegrains and fortified cereals should regularly be included in their diet.
 Dried fruits such as apricots, prunes and figs are also good choices.
 By combining an iron-rich food with a vitamin C rich one you will increase your child’s uptake of iron; try orange segments on a fortified breakfast cereal or peppers with lentils in a vegetable casserole.
+If you don't like eating too much vegetables in a day our Superfoods would be a great easy option for you.

 Required for absorption of calcium to maintain strong bones and teeth, vitamin D is found in a very limited variety of foods, with the best source being sunlight absorbed by the skin.
 Dietary sources for vegans are limited, so fortified plant-based milk, spreads and cereals are the best options.
 The Department of Health recommends that all children between six months and five years take a vitamin D supplement.
 The dose will depend on the child’s age.
 But, not all vitamin D supplements are suitable for vegans, so check the label before you buy.